-- Help close any achievement gaps by providing additional support across the curriculum for example one to one tuition in English and Maths.
+- Help close any achievement gaps by providing additional support across the curriculum for example one to one tuition in English and Mathematics.
 In addition we will continue to support quality first teaching across the curriculum through relevant and effective staff training and development and smaller classes at Key Stage 4 in the Core Subjects.

-- Provide additional support for students facing emotional barriers to learning (social, moral, economic or cultural) for example through providing counselling or support from Pastoral Assistants.
+- Provide additional support for students facing emotional barriers to learning (social, moral, economic or cultural) for example through providing counselling or individual support from Pastoral Assistants.

 - Ensure students from disadvantaged backgrounds are able to access co-curricular opportunities for example through subsidising music lessons and educational trips and visits from which the student would benefit.